 At Bait Al Amanah, Cellini Basri is an analyst with a demonstrated history of working in the communications industry.
 Beyond that, she is a learning enthusiast with a Bachelor’s degree focused in Laws from International Islamic University Malaysia (UIAM).
 During her time in the university, she was actively involved in competitive debating and has represented her institution in at least 10 different countries across the globe, which paved the way for her to become the first ever female to chair the United Asian Debating Union after nine years of the council’s establishment.

 Cellini also has experiences of working in the learning and development industry, focusing on visual communications.
 Prior to joining Bait al-Amanah, Cellini spent a year abroad in Shanghai, working as a communications consultant at an international education company.
-In her free time, she can be found teaching at her alma-mater, UIAM as a part-time lecturer or volunteering for local NGOs.
-Cellini is deeply passionate about female empowerment and believes in empowering youths through education.
+In her free time, she can be found teaching at her alma-mater, UIAM as a part-time lecturer or volunteering for local youth-led organizations.
+Cellini is actively involved in pushing for female empowerment in her community and believes in empowering the youths through education.

 Fariq bin Sazuki graduated with a Bachelor of Arts with a double major of mathematics and Economics from Wheaton College, Massachusetts, USA.
 He graduated with summa cum laude.
 He also spent one year studying Economics and Statistics in University of Oxford, UK.